probcomp/programmable-vi-pldi-2024/README.md

 (tensor(7.8314), tensor(2.4545))
 ```

 the first element is the mean objective value over optimization, and the second is the standard deviation.
+We use these numbers to generate Table 4:

 ![table_4](table_4.png)